ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/sql-statements.md

    - `ANY` ,  If the right table has several matching rows, only the first one found is joined.
 If the right table has only one matching row, the results of ANY and ALL are the same.

-   - `ALL` , If the right table has several matching rows, ByteHouse creates a Cartesian product from matching rows.
+   - `ALL` , If the right table has several matching rows, ByConity creates a Cartesian product from matching rows.
 This is the normal JOIN behaviour from standard SQL.

    - `ASOF` ,  For joining sequences with an uncertain match.